WalletScrutiny/WalletScrutinyCom/_android/com.lumiwallet.android.md

 **Update 2021-06-16**: Something weird is going on.
-Apparently there are three Lumi apps: [One on the App Store](/iphone/com.lumiwallet.HD/), [another on the Play Store](/android/com.btc.lumi.bestofwallet/) and this one here.
-The first two are defunct.
+Apparently there are three Lumi apps: {% include walletLink.html wallet='iphone/com.lumiwallet.HD' %} on the App Store, another on the Play Store:
+{% include walletLink.html wallet='android/com.btc.lumi.bestofwallet' %}
+and this one here.
+The first
+two are defunct.

 **Update 2020-06-15:** *Following a